11 Garden Ideas for Small Spaces and Maximum Yields

 Improve the health and structure of your plants by training them into single-leader tomatoes with these steps:

-• When you plant your indeterminate tomato plants, also place a 6 ft tall stake with your plant and tie the main stem of your plant to the stake once it reaches about 10-12 inches in length.
+• When you plant your indeterminate tomato plants, also place a 6 ft tall stake with them and tie the main stem to the stake once it reaches about 10-12 inches in length.

-• As your plant grows, continue to tie the main stem to your stake at 8-10 inch intervals.
+• As your plant grows, tie the main stem to your stake at 8-10 inch intervals.

 • Regularly inspect your tomato plant for suckers (side stems) and pinch them off at the spot where they come out of the main stem.
 Remove suckers when they are no more than 2-4 inches long.